njhlai/serverform/README.md

 # ServerForm

 ## About
-This is a collection of playbooks and roles for my servers.
+This is a collection of playbooks and roles for server managment.

 ## Requirement
 - [Python](https://www.python.org): 3.8